Osoro254Alex/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 hello-rails-react <a name="about-project"></a>
+# 📖 hello-rails-back-end <a name="about-project"></a>

-Hello Rails React" is a straightforward web application that integrates the capabilities of both Ruby on Rails and React.
+Hello-rails-back-end" is a straightforward web application that integrates the capabilities of Ruby on Rails Api.
 Through its backend API, users are able to obtain a random greeting.

 ## Render Deploy 🚀